 Wrap it, toast it, stuff it or fry it?
-Here’s the difference between a few of the seemingly similar dishes listed above:
+Here’s the difference between a few of the seemingly similar dishes that use soft tortillas.

 What is a taco?

 Hard or soft tortillas wrapped or folded around meats, seafoods, vegetables and cheese, with an assortment of garnishes, ranging from guacamole to cilantro, onions and more.

 Spanish for “toasted,” this dish is typically served with a crisply toasted base.

 Term used within Tex-Mex cuisine; tortillas are often served on a hot platter with grilled meats, fresh vegetables and sauces.